Alberni Valley Aquatics Outreach

 Did you know….that in every leisure guide there is a price for city residents and a higher price for non city residents City residents have NOT been charged the higher rate for over 5 years now.
 Ever since resident / non-resident card’s stopped being used.

-Spricey asked 11 months ago
+Spricey asked almost 2 years ago

 The "non-resident" fee is for people who do not live within the Alberni Valley.
 Just like when we travel to other communities and pay a different rate, that happens at Echo Pool.
 The resident rate if for people who live both in the City of Port Alberni and in the surrounding electoral areas of the ACRD.